FAQs have been broken down by Newborn Sessions and General Information.

 What should we wear for our newborn session?

-For your family images, I love when my families are willing to photograph with their bare shoulders.
-This entails dad removing his shirt, and mom will be wrapped in fabric.
-Your skin, next to your brand new baby’s skin photographs so beautifully.
-This isn’t for everyone’s taste however, so I usually suggest solid white or neutral tops with sleeves paired with jeans for your family images.
-Whatever you decide to wear, stick to a color palette (everyone the same) and avoid any patterns or logos.
-Sleeveless, long or 3/4 sleeves look best (short sleeves are not so great).
-Solid colors will keep the attention to you rather than your clothing.
-Whatever you wear, keep it lightweight as it is quite warm in the studio and preferably dress in layers so you don’t get too hot.
+I usually suggest neutral colors for your family images, greys/creams/whites/pastels.
+Sleeveless, long or 3/4 sleeves look best (short sleeves are not so great), and solid colors will keep the attention to you rather than your clothing.
+Please avoid patterns or logos, and whatever you wear, keep it lightweight as it is quite warm in the studio and preferably dress in layers so you don’t get too hot.
 Don’t forget to have a spare outfit for yourselves in case of accidents!
 Please feel free to visit my Pinterest Board for more ideas.

 What do I need to do to prepare for my newborn session?

 In the weeks leading up to your session, I will send you a “How to Prepare for your Newborn Session” list.
-If you would like it before that, just shoot me an email.
+If you would like it before that, just ask.

 What do I need to bring to my newborn session?